-Peanut Butter Balls, also known as ‘Buckeyes’, are sweet treats that are made with creamy peanut butter and coated with a layer of melted, semi-sweet chocolate.
+Peanut Butter Balls, which some people know as ‘Buckeyes’ (but are a little different), are sweet treats that are made with creamy peanut butter and coated with a layer of melted, semi-sweet chocolate.
 Try my Buttercream Candies and Oreo Truffles for a couple more chocolate-coated treats.

 Peanut Butter Balls